t4d-gmbh/voter-turnout-in-switzerland/README.md

 The analysis was performed in a *Juypter notebook*.
 Libraries like pandas, scipy, matplotlib, seaborn and bokeh were used.
 You find the jupyter notebook in this repository.

 ### What we did not do
 The focus of this analysis lies on the proceeding itself rather than on the actual outcome.
-We did not optimize a statistical or a machine learning model to do optimal predictions - since we have already the data of almost all Municipalities there is not much to predict in this case.
-In return, we tried to find out how we can interpret the discovered correlations in terms of causal relationships, based on the concepts described in the mentioned books.
+We did not optimize a statistical or a machine learning model to do optimal predictions - since we have already the data of almost all municipalities there is not much to predict in this case.
+In return, we tried to find out how we can interpret the discovered correlations in terms of causal relationships.

 ## Data retrieval